sebo-b/TicFocuser-ng/README.md

 # TicFocuser
-INDI Driver for USB focuser (TIC)
+INDI Driver for USB focuser (Tic)

-With the TIC Focuser driver, stepper motors can be controlled thru the Pololu TIC controller (like Tic T825) via the KStars - Ekos platform directly using the USB interface.
+With the Tic Focuser driver, stepper motors can be controlled thru the Pololu Tic controller (like Tic T825) via the KStars - Ekos platform directly using the USB interface.
 This can simplify the set-up, as no longer an ARDUINO or similar microcontrollers are needed in-between the stepper controller and the INDI server.

 This project was inspired by Radek Kaczorek's "astroberry-diy" drivers, designed for the Raspberry Pi and similar single board computers.
 See his repository for reference: https://github.com/rkaczorek/astroberry-diy